Fred-Jacobs/lokad-flatfiles/README.md

 # Behaviour

-The file is split into two data sets:
+The original flat file is split into two datasets:

 ## Content